maasker/ReconMaster/README.md

 ReconMaster is released under the MIT License.
 See the [LICENSE](LICENSE) file for more information.
 <br><br>
-A big thank you to the creators and maintainers of the tools used in this project.
+[ A big thank you to the creators and maintainers of the tools used in this project ]